unixfox/tailscale-lb/README.md

 # If you don't provide an auth key,
 # tailscale-lb will log a URL to visit in your browser to authenticate it.
 auth-key = tskey-foo

+# State persistence options (choose one):

+# Option 1: File-based storage (default for non-ephemeral nodes)
-# (Optional) If given, the load balancer will be non-ephemeral
+# If given, the load balancer will be non-ephemeral
 # and persist state in the given directory.
-# If the path is relative, it resolved relative to
+# If the path is relative, it is resolved relative to
 # the directory the configuration file is located in.
 state-directory = /var/lib/tailscale-lb

+# Option 2: SQL database storage (PostgreSQL, MySQL, or SQLite)
+# Use this for production HA deployments or shared state across multiple instances.
+# See SQL_STORE.md for detailed setup instructions.
+# sql-driver = postgres
+# sql-dsn = postgres://user:password@localhost:5432/tailscale_lb?sslmode=require

+# Examples:
+# PostgreSQL: sql-dsn = postgres://user:password@host:5432/dbname?sslmode=require
+# MySQL:      sql-dsn = user:password@tcp(host:3306)/dbname
+# SQLite:     sql-dsn = file:/var/lib/tailscale-lb/state.db?cache=shared&mode=rwc

 # (Optional) Specify the coordination server URL
 # control-url = https://headscale.example